Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 People within CLASS M:

-PRSI Class M is used for people with no contribution liability such as:
+PRSI Class M applies to people with no contribution liability such as:

 Class M Benefits: